-There are 605 points in this class.
+There are 595 points in this class.
 These come from:

-ltem Points Questions Notes % of Grade
+Item Points Questions Notes % of Grade

 Syllabus Quiz 5 5 See D2L 1%

 10 Review Quizzes 50 10 per quiz 5 points per Quiz 8%

-13 Recitation Really 130 pts, but Drop 3
+12 Recitation Really 120 pts, but Drop 3

-Quizzes 100 5 per quiz quizze s 17%
+Quizzes 90 5 per quiz quizze s 15%

 Exam 1 90 30 3 points per question 15%

 Exam 2 90 30 3 points per question 15%

 Exam 3 90 30 3 points per question 15%

 Exam 4 90 30 3 points per question 15%

 Exam 5 90 30 3 points per question 15%

-TOTAL POINTS 605
+TOTAL POINTS 595

-- Review Quizzes: There are 2 review quizzes per unit (Cell, Nervous, Circulatory, Vascular and Respiratory) for a total of 10 quizzes.
+• Review Quizzes: Review Quizzes are taken via D2L.
+There are 2 review quizzes per unit (Cell, Nervous, Circulatory, Vascular and Respiratory) for a total of 10 quizzes.
 There are 10 questions per quiz, each worth 0.5 points.
 Each quiz is offered during an ~3-day "release window" on D2L; after the window closes the quiz CANNOT be made up.
-SEE D2L COURSE CALENDAR AND LECTURES SECTION FOR THE QUIZ RELEASE WINDOWS AND LINKS TO QUIZZES.
-Review quizzes include exam-level questions to encourage you to prepare in a timely and appropriate fashion. - Recitation Quizzes are composed of 5 multiple-choice questions, 2 points each.
-Note that recitation quiz questions are meant to help you learn concepts, and so are less difficult than exam questions. - Exams 1 5 are each composed of 30 multiple-choice questions, 3 points each.
+SEE D2L CALENDAR AND LECTURES SECTION FOR THE QUIZ RELEASE WINDOWS AND LINKS TO QUIZZES.
+Review quizzes include exam-level questions to encourage you to prepare in a timely and appropriate fashion.

+- Recitation Quizzes are taken during Recitation, and are composed of 5 multiple-choice questions, 2 points each.
+Note that recitation quiz questions are meant to help you learn concepts, and so are less difficult than exam questions. - Exams 1 5 are taken during the lecture and final exam periods, each composed of 30 multiple-choice questions, 3 points each.
 Practice exam questions are similar in difficulty to the real exams.
 Use practice exams to prepare!

 Grade Dissemination: All grades on course assessments and final course grades will be posted in D2L.
 Contact Dr. Leinninger if you wish to discuss your grade in general.
-If you wish to discuss a content-related questions (e.g. an exam or quiz question), you should contact the instructor who presented the content.
+If you wish to discuss a content-related questions (e.g., an exam or quiz question), you should contact the instructor who presented the content.